SreejaNezil/Getting-and-Cleaning-Data/Codebook.md

 ### Data Dictionary
 #### Human Activity Recognition Using Smartphones Dataset

+The final data set contains 30 rows (each row representing data for each volunteer) and 88 columns.
+The column details are described below.

 ** [1] SubjectID** - single digit integer
 the ID of the volunteers who carried out the experiment.
 There were a total of 30 subjects between the age of 19-48 and these are marked by number 1-30